Candidates

 Tools and technologies used by AI engineers, including programming languages and software.

-AI engineers rely on a variety of tools and technologies to perform their tasks efficiently.
-The most frequently used programming languages include:
+AI engineers rely on a variety of tools and technologies to work efficiently, and choosing what programming language to learn is a key starting point.
+The most commonly used programming languages include:

 • Python: Known for its simplicity and rich libraries, widely employed for developing algorithms and machine learning models.